Motherhood is biggest challenge for 'Woman of the Year' Madonna

-NEW YORK Madonna was presented on Friday with Billboard magazine's Woman of the Year award, but the seven-time Grammy Award winner said one of her biggest challenges was being a good mother.
+NEW YORK (Reuters) - Madonna was presented on Friday with Billboard magazine's Woman of the Year award, but the seven-time Grammy Award winner said one of her biggest challenges was being a good mother.

 "The biggest accomplishment I think was finishing my tour, doing my shows every night.
 And dealing with the challenges of being a mother.
 That's always the challenge for me.
 Being a good mother, being an artist, getting through it all," the "Material Girl" singer told reporters on the New York red carpet.